World's Columbian Exposition: Operation

 The fair opened in May and ran through October 30, 1893.
-Forty-six nations participated in the fair (it was the first world's fair to have national pavilions), constructing exhibits and pavilions and naming national "delegates" (for example, Haiti selected Frederick Douglass to be its delegate).
+Forty-six nations participated in the fair, which was the first world's fair to have national pavilions.
+They constructed exhibits and pavilions and named national "delegates"; for example, Haiti selected Frederick Douglass to be its delegate.
 The Exposition drew over 27 million visitors.
 The fair was originally meant to be closed on Sundays, but the Chicago Woman's Club petitioned that it stay open.
 The club felt that if the exposition was closed on Sunday, it would restrict those who could not take off work during the work-week from seeing it.

 The exposition was located in Jackson Park and on the Midway Plaisance on 630 acre in the neighborhoods of South Shore, Jackson Park Highlands, Hyde Park, and Woodlawn.
 Charles H. Wacker was the director of the fair.
 The layout of the fairgrounds was created by Frederick Law Olmsted, and the Beaux-Arts architecture of the buildings was under the direction of Daniel Burnham, Director of Works for the fair.
 Renowned local architect Henry Ives Cobb designed several buildings for the exposition.
 The director of the American Academy in Rome, Francis Davis Millet, directed the painted mural decorations.
-Indeed, it was a coming-of-age for the arts and architecture of the "American Renaissance," and it showcased the burgeoning neoclassical and Beaux-Arts styles.
+Indeed, it was a coming-of-age for the arts and architecture of the "American Renaissance", and it showcased the burgeoning neoclassical and Beaux-Arts styles.

 Assassination of mayor and end of fair

-The fair ended with the city in shock, as popular mayor Carter Harrison, Sr. was assassinated by Patrick Eugene Prendergast two days before the fair's closing.
+The fair ended with the city in shock, as popular mayor Carter Harrison III was assassinated by Patrick Eugene Prendergast two days before the fair's closing.
 Closing ceremonies were canceled in favor of a public memorial service.

 Jackson Park was returned to its status as a public park, in much better shape than its original swampy form.
 The lagoon was reshaped to give it a more natural appearance, except for the straight-line northern end where it still laps up against the steps on the south side of the Palace of Fine Arts/Museum of Science & Industry building.
 The Midway Plaisance, a park-like boulevard which extends west from Jackson Park, once formed the southern boundary of the University of Chicago, which was being built as the fair was closing (the university has since developed south of the Midway).
 The university's football team, the Maroons, were the original "Monsters of the Midway."
-The exposition is mentioned in the university's alma mater: "The City White hath fled the earth,/But where the azure waters lie,/A nobler city hath its birth,/The City Gray that ne'er shall die."
+The exposition is mentioned in the university's alma mater: "The City White hath fled the earth, / But where the azure waters lie, / A nobler city hath its birth, / The City Gray that ne'er shall die."